D'amour ou d'amitié

-"D'amour ou d'amitié" (English: "of love or friendship") is a song by Canadian singer Celine Dion, recorded for her French-language album, Tellement j'ai d'amour...
+"D'amour ou d'amitié" (lit.
+'Of love or friendship') is a song by Canadian singer Celine Dion, recorded for her French-language album Tellement j'ai d'amour...
 (1982).
-It was written by lyricist Eddy Marnay and French composers Jean Pierre Lang and Roland Vincent.
-"D'amour ou d'amitié" was released as a single in France in December 1982 and in Quebec, Canada in May 1983.
-The song became a commercial success, topping the chart in Quebec and reaching top ten in France.
-It was also certified Gold in both countries, making Dion the first Canadian artist to receive a Gold certification in France.
-In 2005, "D'amour ou d'amitié" was included on Dion's greatest hits album, On ne change pas.
+Written by lyricist Eddy Marnay and French composers Jean-Pierre Lang and Roland Vincent, it was released as a single in France in December 1982 and in Quebec, Canada, in May 1983.
+The song became a commercial success, reaching number one in Quebec and the top 10 in France.
+It was certified gold in both countries, making Dion the first Canadian artist to earn a gold certification in France.
+In 2005, "D'amour ou d'amitié" was included on her greatest hits album On ne change pas.

 Background and release

-In 1982, Eddy Marnay discovered a melody written by Jean Pierre Lang and Roland Vincent and wrote lyrics for it, creating "D'amour ou d'amitié".
-He wrote about awakening to love and crossing the barrier from friendship to romance.
-The song was recorded at the Family Sound Studio in Paris in July 1982 and produced by Marnay, assisted by Rudi Pascal.
-Pathé-Marconi released it as a 7" single in France in December 1982, with "Visa pour les beaux jours" on the B-side.
+In 1982, Eddy Marnay wrote lyrics for a melody composed by Jean-Pierre Lang and Roland Vincent, creating "D'amour ou d'amitié".
+The song deals with the transition from friendship to romantic interest.
+It was recorded at Family Sound Studio in Paris in July 1982 and produced by Marnay, with assistance from Rudi Pascal.
+Pathé-Marconi released it as a 7-inch single in France in December 1982, with "Visa pour les beaux jours" as the B-side.

 In January 1983, Dion represented Canada as revelation of the year at Midem in Cannes.
-She performed "D'amour ou d'amitié" in front of 3,500 music professionals.
-After that, RTL radio station decided to make "D'amour ou d'amitié" their favorite song and played it several times a day.
-Soon, other radio stations in France followed suit.
-Few days later, Dion performed "D'amour ou d'amitié" on Michel Drucker's popular TV show, Champs-Élysées.
-In April 1983, Pathé-Marconi also released "D'amour ou d'amitié" as a 12" maxi-single with two more songs.
-In May 1983, a 7" single was issued in Quebec, Canada by Saisons.
-It was the second single from Tellement j'ai d'amour..., after "Tellement j'ai d'amour pour toi".
-In early 1984 in Germany, Dion also released a German-language version of "D'amour ou d'amitié" titled "Was bedeute ich dir".
-The B-side included "Mon ami, geh nicht fort", a German version of "Mon ami m'a quittée".
+She performed "D'amour ou d'amitié" for an audience of 3,500 music professionals.
+Shortly after, the French radio station RTL selected the song as their favorite and played it frequently.
+Other stations soon followed.
+Dion also performed the song on Michel Drucker's television show Champs-Élysées.
+In April 1983, Pathé-Marconi issued a 12-inch maxi-single with additional tracks.
+In May 1983, a 7-inch single was released in Quebec by Saisons.
+It was the second single from Tellement j'ai d'amour..., following "Tellement j'ai d'amour pour toi".
+In early 1984, a German-language version titled "Was bedeute ich dir" was released in Germany.
+Its B-side included "Mon ami, geh nicht fort", a German version of "Mon ami m'a quittée".